Relintai/pandemonium_engine_docs/04_modules/10_entity_spell_system.md

 The module supports networking.
 It is designed to be authoritative, so players shouldn't be able to cheat by design.

-It is a c++ engine module, which means you will need to compile it into pandemonium.
-(See compiling)

-## Pandemonium Version Support

-This module is developed with the 3.x branch of pandemonium, usually at the newest revisions.

-3.2 - Will likely work, probably needs changes by now.
-(TODO check.)\
-3.3 - Will more likely work, might need smaller changes by now.
-(TODO check.)\
-3.4 - Should work without any issues.
-(TODO check.)\
-3.x - Works.\
-4.0 - Have been fixing support from time to time.
-Currently it won't build on the latest master, and it will take considerable amount of work to get it to work again after the virtual method binding rework.
-It will be done eventually, but it will take time.
-[Here](https://github.com/Relintai/pandemonium_engine/commit/b7e10141197fdd9b0dbc4cfa7890329510d36540)'s the last know-to-work commit.

 ## Project setup tl;dr

 ### First